NerdyStuff/Other_Databases/README.md

 4. We installed MariaDB, created a database called 'IMDB' and inserted the values from the .tsv files with the SQL statements, which can be found in [/SQL/Commands.sql](https://github.com/NerdyStuff/Other_Databases/blob/master/SQL/Commands.sql).
 At the end of this file we extract the database data and store them in a CSV file, which is saved in the '/tmp' directory.

-Create a database called 'IMDB':
+With this command we created a database called 'IMDB':
 ```
 CREATE DATABASE IMDB;
 ```